quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

 ### All Platforms in One Go
 One source code for all platforms simultaneously: responsive desktop/mobile website, PWAs (Progressive Web Apps), native mobile Apps (that really look native!) and Electron apps.

-### Top class, fast web components
+### Top class, fast web responsive components
 There's almost a component for every needs you might have.
-All these components are carefully crafted to offer the best possible experience to your users. **Quasar is designed with performance & responsiveness in mind** -- so the overhead of using Quasar is barely noticeable.
+All these components are carefully crafted to offer the best possible experience to your users, including well designed responsiveness. **Quasar is designed with performance & responsiveness in mind** -- so the overhead of using Quasar is barely noticeable.
 We take great pride in this.

 ### Best practices integrated by default
 You don't need to worry about what the best practices in web development are.
 You get that for free out of the box.
 HTML/CSS/JS minification, cache busting, tree shaking, sourcemapping, code-splitting & lazy loading, ES6 transpiling, linting code.
 This just barely scratches the surface.
 Quasar takes care of this for you.
 No configuration needed.